mnabi-paxai/yc-voice-agent-cactus-gemma/README.md

 ## 🌟 The Problem

-Generic LLMs don't know you.
-They require constant prompting, can't learn from your context, and can't distinguish signal from noise in your daily life.
-Most AI assistants are one-size-fits-all tools that forget you after each conversation.
+Problem:  Generic LLMs do not know you.
+Constant prompting is inefficient and exhausting.
+Most of your life context is a signal hidden inside noise.

 ## 💡 The Solution